dmbarbour/glas/docs/GlasApps.md

 The most conventional application model is the procedural loop, i.e. the application code is some variation of `void main() { init; loop { do stuff }; cleanup }`.
 However, concurrency, reactivity, and distribution are awkward and error-prone in this model.
 The state is inaccessible, hidden within the loop, which hinders nice features such as live programming or orthogonal persistence.

 An intriguing alternative is to encode applications directly as *Transaction Machines*.
-A transaction machine application is expressed as a transaction that is evaluated repeatedly.
+A transaction machine application is expressed as a transaction that is evaluated repeatedly until reaching a halting state.
 Application state is separated from transaction logic, and is much more accessible.
 Updates to the transaction logic can be deployed between transactions at runtime.
 We can leverage nice properties of transactions as a simple foundation for concurrency and reactivity.

 Glas programs are a good fit for transaction machines because backtracking conditional behavior is already essentially transactional.
 This already imposes on the effects APIs.
 The [Glas Command Line Interface](GlasCLI.md) takes transaction machines as the standard application model in Glas systems.